Luxembourg City: History

 After the Luxembourg Crisis, the 1867 Treaty of London required Luxembourg to dismantle the fortifications in Luxembourg City.
 Their demolition took sixteen years, cost 1.5 million gold francs, and required the destruction of over 24 km of underground defences and 4 ha of casemates, batteries, barracks, etc. Furthermore, the Prussian garrison was to be withdrawn.

 When, in 1890, Grand Duke William III died without any male heirs, the Grand Duchy passed out of Dutch hands, and into an independent line under Grand Duke Adolphe.
 Thus, Luxembourg, which had hitherto been independent in theory only, became a truly independent country, and Luxembourg City regained some of the importance that it had lost in 1867 by becoming the capital of a fully independent state.

 Despite Luxembourg's best efforts to remain neutral in the First World War, it was occupied by Germany on 2 August 1914.
 On 30 August, Helmuth von Moltke moved his headquarters to Luxembourg City, closer to his armies in France in preparation for a swift victory.
 However, the victory never came, and Luxembourg would play host to the German high command for another four years.
 At the end of the occupation, Luxembourg City was the scene of an attempted communist revolution; on 9 November 1918, communists declared a socialist republic, but it lasted only a few hours.

-In 1921, the city limits were greatly expanded.
-The communes of Eich, Hamm, Hollerich, and Rollingergrund were incorporated into Luxembourg City, making the city the largest commune in the country (a position that it would hold until 1978).
+In 1920 and 1921, the city limits were greatly expanded, with the communes of Eich, Hamm, Hollerich, and Rollingergrund all merging with Luxembourg City.
+Until then, the city proper had only had an area of 3.55 km2; the merger gave Luxembourg City a new area of 51.52 km2, making the city the largest commune in the country (a position that it would hold until 1978).

 In 1940, Germany occupied Luxembourg again.
 The Nazis were not prepared to allow Luxembourgers self-government, and gradually integrated Luxembourg into the Third Reich by informally attaching the country administratively to a neighbouring German province.
 Under the occupation, the capital city's streets all received new, German names, which was announced on 4 October 1940.
 The Avenue de la Liberté for example, a major road leading to the railway station, was renamed "Adolf-Hitlerstraße".
 Luxembourg City was liberated on 10 September 1944.
 The city was under long-range bombardment by the German V-3 cannon in December 1944 and January 1945.